 Amanda Adams joined the faculty at Muskingum in 2010, after teaching at Miami University and Temple University.
-She has a Master's degree from the University of Pennsylvania (2001) and a Ph.D. from the University of Oregon (2007).
-Her specialty is nineteenth-century literature, with a transatlantic focus.
-Recent publications include a forthcoming book, Performance, Authorship, and the Nineteenth-Century Transatlantic Lecture Tour (Ashgate Press), and articles on nineteenth-century literature in the journals Symbiosis: A Journal of Anglo-American Literary Relations and American Literary Realism.
-She teaches Masterpieces of Literature, the American Literature surveys, Nineteenth-Century Literature, Arts and Humanities in Western Culture, Composition, and other courses.
+She has a master's degree from the University of Pennsylvania (2001) and a Ph.D. from the University of Oregon (2007).
+Her specialty is nineteenth-century literature, with a focus on transatlantic culture and gender.
+Recent publications include a book, Performing Authorship in the Nineteenth-Century Transatlantic Lecture Tour (Ashgate Press, 2014), and articles on nineteenth-century literature in the journals Symbiosis: A Journal of Anglo-American Literary Relations and American Literary Realism.
+She teaches Masterpieces of Literature, American literature surveys, nineteenth-century literature, Arts and Humanities in Western Culture, composition, and other courses.

 Andre DeCuir, Associate Professor of English

 Dr. DeCuir joined Muskingum in 1997.
 His Ph.D. is from the University of Kentucky, and he specializes in Victorian literature.
 He teaches composition, Masterpieces of Literature, developmental English, business and technical writing, Arts and Humanities in Western Culture, Romantic and Victorian literature, History of the British Novel, senior seminar, and topics classes on writers such as Dickens and the Brontes.
 He has presented and published on these writers, and he is a recipient of the William Rainey Harper Award for Scholarship.
 He enjoys painting and writing short stories and plays.